tldr;sf Not final now: Board hearings · vote Jul 28

 Your receipt

-That was the city's ledger.
-Here is yours.
-If your share of the General Fund were 100 dollars, here is roughly where it would go.
+That's the whole city.
+What does it look like as $100 of the General Fund?
+Here is roughly where it would go.
 (Your full share of all city spending is about $20,000 a year.)

 SAN FRANCISCO GENERAL FUND